 In summary, the OASIS is time-consuming, can only be completed by specific disciplines depending on the situation, and is focused on the amount of support the patient needs to complete tasks safely.

-There are plenty of nuances to learn and questions you’ll need clarified as you get used to the OASIS.
-Those details should be covered in your training and/or directed to your supervisor or the OASIS specialists at your agency.
+There are plenty of nuances to learn and questions you’ll need to have clarified as you get used to the OASIS.
+Those details should be covered in your training and/or directed to your supervisor or OASIS specialists at your agency.

 Or, you could always crack open the 350 page Medicare Manual…

 Complete Digital Workbook

 Worksheets and Handouts

 Medical SLP Clipboard

 Some of the links in this post are affiliate links.
 This means that if you click on the link and purchase an item, we will receive an affiliate commission, at no cost to you.
 As an Amazon Associate, we earn from qualifying purchases.